ABbiodiversity/wildRtrax/README.md

 =============================================================

+## Overview

+The ``wildRtrax`` (pronounced '*wilder tracks*') package provides a set of functions for environmental sensor data (autonomous recording units and remote game cameras) management to and from [WildTrax](https://www.wildtrax.ca/home.html).

 ## Installation

-You can install the development version of wildRtrax from with:
+You can install the development version of wildRtrax with:

 ``` r
 # install.packages("devtools")
 devtools::install_github("ABbiodiversity/wildRtrax")
 ```

-## Overview

-The **wildRtrax** (pronounced '*wilder tracks*') package provides a set of functions for environmental sensor data (autonomous recording units and remote game cameras) management to and from [WildTrax](https://www.wildtrax.ca/home.html).

 ## Usgae